nushirvannaseer/skiptacle/README.md

 ## How to Use

-1. Run `yarn dev` to generate the `dist` folder in the root directory
+1. Run `pnpm dev` to generate the `dist` folder in the root directory
 2. Open Chrome and navigate to `chrome://extensions`
 3. Enable "Developer mode" in the top right corner
 4. Click "Load Unpacked" and select the `dist` folder from the project directory